Justin Vivian Bond

-Justin Vivian Bond (born May 9, 1963) is an American singer-songwriter and actor.
+Justin Vivian Bond (born May 9, 1963) is an American singer-songwriter and actor, who is transgender.
 Described as "the best cabaret artist of [their] generation" and a "tornado of art and activism", they first achieved prominence under the pseudonym of Kiki DuRane in the stage duo Kiki and Herb, an act born out of a collaboration with long-time co-star Kenny Mellman.
 With a musical voice self-described as "kind of woody and full with a lot of vibration", Bond is a Tony-nominated (2007) performer who has received GLAAD (2000), Obie (2001), Bessie (2004), Ethyl (2007), and a Foundation for Contemporary Arts Grants to Artists (2012) awards.
-Bond is transgender.
+In 2024, Bond was named a MacArthur Fellow.

 Early life

 Bond grew up in Hagerstown, Maryland.

 As "a trans kid in a small town", Bond recalls feeling "I wasn't being accepted for who I was, but at the time I didn't even have the words to express who I was."
 Meanwhile, they were taking voice lessons and singing in church and in the local community theatre.

 Bond studied theater at Adelphi University on Long Island from 1981 to 1985.
 They saw Simon and Garfunkel in concert in Central Park, but it was visiting Carnegie Hall for the first time to see Judy Collins that invoked the realization that "I had escaped my hometown and was finally beginning to live the life I'd dreamed of."